 ACRES U.S.A.
 What does a chemical company have to do to get a pesticide registered?

 GILLAM.
 It’s a pretty detailed process.
 The EPA does not do its own testing.
-The agency requires the registrant, the chemical company that wants a chemical to be out in the market, to provide a litany of evidence of safety, including data from different types of tests done on the chemical that relates to potential risks to human health and the environment, including the potential for pesticide residues on food.
+The agency requires the registrant, the chemical company that wants a chemical to be out in the market, to provide a litany of evidence of safety, including data from different types of tests done on the chemical that relate to potential risks to human health and the environment and the potential for pesticide residues on food.
 There are tests of dermal exposure, inhalation and how it affects eyes, and other things.
 It’s quite expensive for the chemical industry, and it can take years to get a chemical through the regulatory process.
 Like a lot of people, I have a problem with the EPA’s heavy reliance on the chemical company for evidence.
 And in many cases the EPA relies on the chemical companies to tell them how to interpret the scientific data.

 ACRES U.S.A.
 Glyphosate went on the market in 1974.
 In the late 1970s and the 1980s, fraudulent practices were discovered at IBT and Craven, two major testing laboratories that conducted many of the toxicological studies for Monsanto and other pesticide companies.

 GILLAM: Three IBT officials were convicted of trying to defraud the government by covering up their research data.
 Though the company now claims it was a victim of the IBT fraud, Monsanto certainly had connections to it.
-A Monsanto employee had gone to work for IBT, was there during the scandal and was charged in connection with falsification of scientific results.
+A Monsanto employee had gone to work for IBT, was there during the scandal, and was charged in connection with falsification of scientific results.
 And Monsanto helped in his defense in the court case.

 ACRES U.S.A.
-Even today, people still don’t know in which cases the EPA accepted the data sets from testing conducted at those discredited labs, rather than insisting that the tests be redone.
+Even today, people still don’t know in which cases the EPA accepted the data sets from testing conducted at those discredited labs rather than insisting that the tests be redone.

 GILLAM.
 There are still concerns that regulators may consider some tests done by these labs to be valid, though Monsanto will say that they had them all redone.
-But at this point, we have a bigger concern.
+But at this point we have a bigger concern.
 We now know that for many of the studies that the EPA relies on, Monsanto has worked very hard to manipulate the findings and the way they’re assessed.
 For instance, the documents we have show that the company has engaged in ghostwriting research papers that appear to be authored by scientists working independently of Monsanto.